• Latest

 It is estimated that one in five people suffer from social anxiety, and it can be difficult to explain why for many.
 It is no secret that attending a party can often leave us feeling uneasy and uncomfortable; however, the root of these emotions can go much deeper than simply being an introvert or having shy tendencies.

 When faced with a large group of strangers or acquaintances in unfamiliar settings, people can become overwhelmed by the fear of judgment or criticism.
 This fear leads to increased stress levels, which may cause us to act out in ways we wouldn’t normally.
-This kind of behavior puts us at risk for conflict with those around us and feelings of guilt and shame later on.
+This behavior puts us at risk for conflict with those around us and feelings of guilt and shame later on.

 10. Inability to Connect

 For many of us, the thought of attending a party can bring about feelings of stress and anxiety.
-Whether it’s an intimate gathering or a large-scale event, even if it’s with familiar faces there often seems to be an invisible barrier between us and the other guests.
-It can be especially difficult when we feel unable to connect with people in such an environment.
-We may start to ask ourselves why we hate parties, and what is stopping us from having a good time.
+Whether it’s an intimate gathering or a large-scale event, even with familiar faces, there often seems to be an invisible barrier between us and the other guests.
+It can be especially difficult to connect with people in such an environment.
+We may ask ourselves why we hate parties and what stops us from having a good time.

 11. No Meaningful Interactions